-Check out Water and Wastewater Career Postings
+Check out the latest Water and Wastewater Career Postings

 The handling of water and wastewater is an increasingly important profession in today's environment-conscious society.
 Water and Wastewater Operators serve their community by providing a safe drinking water supply and reliable sanitation services.
 It is a stable career, with positions available in communities of all sizes.

 If you are interested in this challenging career:

 - AWWOA offers approved, mandatory Entry Level Training, as well as, a Level I Certification Preparation course.

 - Alberta First Nations students who want to work within First Nation communities have the option of taking the Circuit Rider Training Program offered through the First Nations Technical Advisory Group (TSAG).

 - NAIT offers a one year, full-time Water and Wastewater Technician Program that provides a high level of training for those who want to work in the fields of water distribution, water treatment, wastewater collection, and wastewater treatment.

 - There are specific education, experience and training requirements depending on the various certification levels (I-IV).
 All levels require a high school or GED diploma, approved entry level training and approved municipal “hands-on” experience.